hashicorp/terraform-provider-tfe/website/docs/r/organization_token.html.markdown

 * `force_regenerate` - (Optional) If set to `true`, a new token will be generated even if a token already exists.
 This will invalidate the existing token!
-* `expired_at` - (Optional) A date and time in which the organization token will expire.
-The expiration date must be passed in iso8601 format.
+* `expired_at` - (Optional) The token's expiration date.
+The expiration date must be a date/time string in RFC3339 format (e.g., "2024-12-31T23:59:59Z").
 If no expiration date is supplied, the expiration date will default to null and never expire.

-## Attributes Reference

-* `id` - The ID of the token.
-* `token` - The generated token.
-* `expired_at` - The token's expiration date.
-The expiration date must be passed in iso8601 format.
-If no expiration date is supplied, the expiration date will default to null and never expire.

 ## Example Usage

-Basic usage:
+When a token has an expiry:

 ```hcl
 resource "tfe_organization_token" "test" {